COPS-IITBHU/sdg-site/CONTRIBUTING.md

 3. Feature Requests: If you would like to see some new features around the website, you can always create a new issue mentioning the requested feature.

 **Important:** Every PR must correspond to an issue.
-If there isn't an issue related to the PR, open a new issue in the [Issues page](https://github.com/COPS-IITBHU/sdg-site/issues).
+If there isn't an issue related to the PR, open a new issue on the [Issues page](https://github.com/COPS-IITBHU/sdg-site/issues).

 ### Grabbing an issue